Synonym: Sources

-Synonyms are often from the different strata making up a language.
-For example, in English, Norman French superstratum words and Old English substratum words continue to coexist.
-Thus, today there exist synonyms like the Norman-derived people, liberty and archer, and the Saxon-derived folk, freedom and bowman.
+Synonyms in a language can come from different linguistic strata.
+In English, superstratum words from Norman French and Old English coexist, creating words like people, liberty, archer (from Norman French) and folk, freedom, bowman (from Old English).
 For more examples, see the list of Germanic and Latinate equivalents in English.

-Loanwords are another rich source of synonyms, often from the language of the dominant culture of a region.
-Thus, most European languages have borrowed from Latin and ancient Greek, especially for technical terms, but the native terms continue to be used in non-technical contexts.
-In East Asia, borrowings from Chinese in Japanese, Korean, and Vietnamese often exist alongside native words.
-In Islamic cultures, Arabic and Persian are large sources of synonymous borrowings.
+Loanwords are frequently used as synonyms, often borrowed from the dominant culture's language in a region.
+European languages commonly borrow from Latin and ancient Greek for technical terms, while native terms are used in everyday language.
+In East Asia, languages like Japanese, Korean, and Vietnamese incorporate Chinese borrowings alongside native words.
+Arabic and Persian are significant sources of synonymous borrowings in Islamic cultures.

-For example, in Turkish, kara and siyah both mean 'black', the former being a native Turkish word, and the latter being a borrowing from Persian.
-In Ottoman Turkish, there were often three synonyms: water can be su (Turkish), âb (Persian), or mâ (Arabic): "such a triad of synonyms exists in Ottoman for every meaning, without exception".
-As always with synonyms, there are nuances and shades of meaning or usage.
+In Turkish, kara and siyah both mean 'black', with kara being a native Turkish word and siyah a borrowing from Persian.
+In Ottoman Turkish, water is often referred to as su (Turkish), âb (Persian), or mâ (Arabic), "such a triad of synonyms exists in Ottoman for every meaning, without exception".
+These synonyms in Ottoman Turkish offer nuances and variations in meaning or usage.

-In English, similarly, there often exist Latin (L) and Greek (Gk) terms synonymous with Germanic ones: thought, notion (L), idea (Gk); ring, circle (L), cycle (Gk).
-English often uses the Germanic term only as a noun, but has Latin and Greek adjectives: hand, manual (L), chiral (Gk); heat, thermal (L), caloric (Gk).
-Sometimes the Germanic term has become rare, or restricted to special meanings: tide, time/temporal, chronic.
+In English, Latin (L) and Greek (Gk) terms are often synonymous with Germanic ones.
+For example, thought and notion (L) are synonymous with idea (Gk), while ring and circle (L) are synonymous with cycle (Gk).
+English typically uses the Germanic term as a noun, but employs Latin and Greek adjectives.
+For instance, hand and manual (L) are synonymous with chiral (Gk), and heat and thermal (L) are synonymous with caloric (Gk).
+In some cases, the Germanic term has become rare or limited to specific meanings, such as tide, time/temporal, and chronic.

-Many bound morphemes in English are borrowed from Latin and Greek and are synonyms for native words or morphemes: fish, pisci- (L), ichthy- (Gk).
+Many bound morphemes in English are borrowed from Latin and Greek, serving as synonyms for native words or morphemes.
+For example, fish corresponds to pisci- (L) and ichthy- (Gk).

-Another source of synonyms is coinages, which may be motivated by linguistic purism.
-Thus, the English word foreword was coined to replace the Romance preface.
-In Turkish, okul was coined to replace the Arabic-derived mektep and mederese, but those words continue to be used in some contexts.
+Coinages are another source of synonyms, often motivated by linguistic purism.
+For example, the English word foreword was coined to replace the Romance term preface.
+In Turkish, the word okul was created to replace the Arabic-derived mektep and mederese, although the latter terms are still used in certain contexts.

 Uses

-Synonyms often express a nuance of meaning or are used in different registers of speech or writing.
+Synonyms often convey subtle differences in meaning or are employed in various speech or writing registers.

-Various technical domains may employ synonyms to convey precise technical nuances.
+Different technical fields may use synonyms to express specific technical distinctions.

-Some writers avoid repeating the same word in close proximity, and prefer to use synonyms: this is called elegant variation.
-Many modern style guides criticize this.
+Elegant variation is the practice of using synonyms to avoid repetition of the same word in proximity by using synonyms.
+However, modern style guides often criticize this practice.

 Examples

-Synonyms can be any part of speech, as long as both words belong to the same part of speech.
+Synonyms can be any part of speech, as long as both words are of the same part of speech.
 Examples: